dillan-py/pihole-dnscrypt-tailscape/guides/READTHAT.md

 Most people focus on VPNs for traffic encryption but overlook DNS — the system that translates domain names (like github.com) to IP addresses.
 Once DNS leaves your control, your ISP, public Wi-Fi, or attackers can spy on it, tamper with it, or redirect you.

 This setup creates a **fast, trustworthy, privacy-first DNS resolver** that works seamlessly:
-- at home (local network), and
+- At home (local network)
-- remotely (via zero-trust VPN).
+- Remotely (via zero-trust VPN)

-### Core Components
+## Core Components

-- **Pi-hole**
-  A network-wide DNS sinkhole.
-It acts as your DNS server and blocks unwanted domains (ads, trackers, malware, telemetry) by returning fake/no answers for them.
-No software needed on client devices — protection happens at the network level.
+### Pi-hole

-- **dnscrypt-proxy**
+- Network-wide DNS sinkhole
+- Acts as your DNS server
+- Blocks ads, trackers, malware, and telemetry by returning fake/no DNS answers
+- No software required on client devices
+- Protection happens at the network level

+### dnscrypt-proxy
-  A flexible DNS proxy client that encrypts DNS queries (using DNSCrypt v2, DoH, Anonymized DNS etc.) and — crucially — performs **DNSSEC validation**.
+- Flexible DNS proxy that encrypts DNS queries
-  DNSSEC cryptographically verifies that DNS answers come from the legitimate source and haven't been tampered with in transit.
-This stops DNS spoofing, cache poisoning, and man-in-the-middle redirection attacks.

-- **Tailscale**
-  A modern, zero-config mesh VPN built on WireGuard.
-It creates a private, encrypted virtual network between your devices (called a "tailnet").
-This lets phones, laptops, etc. securely route DNS traffic back to your home Pi-hole — no port forwarding, no public exposure, works behind NAT/CGNAT.
+- Supports DNSCrypt v2, DoH, and Anonymized DNS
+- **Performs full DNSSEC validation locally**
+- Ensures DNS answers are authentic and untampered
+- Protects against DNS spoofing, cache poisoning, and MITM attacks

+### Tailscale
+- Zero‑config mesh VPN built on WireGuard
+- Creates a private, encrypted network between your devices (“tailnet”)
+- Allows remote devices to securely use your home Pi-hole
+- No port forwarding or public exposure required
+- Works behind NAT and CGNAT

 ### How It Works – Step by Step